34. " and when we said to the angels: ` prostrate

 it is understood from the verses of the holy qur'an that adam

-(a.s.) was created to live on the earth, this very terrestrial globe, but, at
+(a.s.) was created to live on the earth, this very terrestrial globe,

 the beginning he had temporarily placed him (and his wife) in a